jxded/anbernic-pm-launchscripts/README.md

 Credits to Portmaster team and @cbepx-me for the scripts.

-you can grab the required files from http://portmaster.games .
-Please note that there are no copyrighted files being shared.
+you can grab the required files from [Portmaster](http://portmaster.games/games.html) .
+Please note that there are no copyrighted files being shared, here or at PM.

 # To use:

 1. Grab the files for your wished game from portmaster.games
-2. Move the files over to /PORTS/ file on your SDcard.
+2. Move the files over to roms/PORTS/ folder on your SDcard.
 3. Grab the required .sh file from here and replace the ones from portmaster.

 Feel free to pr and add other games.